 - Once you have invested all of the money in your Roth account, you’ll want to invest your next highest yielding financial instruments in your Taxable account.

 - You’ll want to hold your lower return, higher distribution financial instruments, such as bonds or mutual funds, in your Traditional account.
 There is a benefit to holding bonds in a Traditional account as compared to a taxable account.
 The same tax rates apply to both accounts, but you don’t have to pay taxes until you withdraw the money from your Traditional account, whereas you pay them annually in your taxable account.
-That is, you get the benefit of pre-tax compounding of the interest in your Traditional account.
+That is, you get the benefit of pre-tax compounding of the A charge for borrowing money, most often based on a percentage of the amount owed. in your Traditional account.

 Applying the Guidelines to Two Portfolios